code-iai/ROSIntegration/README.md

 This Plugin utilizes BSON to achieve higher transferrates for binary data.
 It uses http://mongoc.org/libbson/ to encode and decode the whole ROS communication protocol.
 Since BSON is not included in Unreal Engine (yet), its code has to be added to this plugin.
-Currently, this plugin comes with a pre-compiled libbson for Windows x64.
+Currently, this plugin comes with a pre-compiled libbson for Windows x64 and Linux x64 which doesn't need any additional configuration.

 To enable the communcation between Unreal and ROS, you will need a running ROSBridge (https://github.com/RobotWebTools/rosbridge_suite) with bson_mode.
 Please use rosbridge with version=>0.8.0 to get this feature.
 After installing rosbridge, you can enable the bson_mode like this: